AdobeDocs/experience-manager-cloud-service.pt-BR/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/catalog-templates.md

 ## A história até agora {#story-so-far}

-No documento anterior da jornada de criação do Conteúdo do AEM e do Commerce, [AEM Introdução às noções básicas de criação do CIF](getting-started.md), você aprendeu o básico da criação de CIF.
+No documento anterior da jornada de criação do Conteúdo do AEM e do Commerce, [Introdução às noções básicas de criação do AEM CIF CIF](getting-started.md), você aprendeu as noções básicas de criação do.

 Este artigo se baseia nesses fundamentos.